 What to See in Krakow: Top Places You Should Visit

 What to see in Krakow?
-These are the best places and landmarks that you definitely should not miss from your list.
+These are the best places and landmarks you shouldn't miss.

 What to See in Krakow: Top Places You Should Visit